abbec/deferred/Doc/Report/report.md

 ## Architectural benefits
 From an implementation point of view, deferred shading also provides some architectural benefits.
-This is since the algorithm offers a strong separation between between the definition of lighting and materials.
+This is since the algorithm offers a strong separation between the definition of lighting and materials.
 The materials and material properties are in large part handled in the G-Buffer step whereas the lights are handled in the lighting step.